 My mom was cooking dinner for all of us kids one night in the kitchen.
 As it often was, the house was loud and boisterous with kids everywhere.
 The energy was hectic and full.
-My mom was on the phone and I was sitting in the kitchen watching her (I was often very close to her, poor woman) walk around the kitchen with this phone to her ear and that long phone cord bumping into everything as she moved.
-She was making spaghetti (a cheap way to feel so many back in the day) and the water was beginning to boil on the stove – I clearly recall the steam rising from the pot as my mom rushed to get the box of spaghetti from the cabinet.
-Still talking on the phone engaged in some long forgotten conversation, she set the box down on the counter and turned around to grab a spoon.
+My mom was on the phone and I was sitting in the kitchen watching her (I was often very close to her, poor woman) walk around the kitchen with the phone to her ear and that long phone cord bumping into everything as she moved.
+She was making spaghetti (a cheap way to feed so many back in the day) and the water was beginning to boil on the stove – I clearly recall the steam rising from the pot as my mom rushed to get the box of spaghetti from the cabinet.
+Still talking on the phone, engaged in some long forgotten conversation, she set the box down on the counter and turned around to grab a spoon.

 When she turned back around, the box of spaghetti was gone…..

 As I was the only other living person in the kitchen, she turned to me and asked why I took the spaghetti… She was well aware I hadn’t moved an inch from the chair but I understood her confusion.
 She quickly got off the phone and went back to the cabinet in case she actually didn’t grab the box.
 It wasn’t there.
 Half believing I stole the box of spaghetti and half frustrated and understanding the truth, she shut the pot of boiling water off (there wasn’t a second box available) and began to prepare something else for dinner (I no longer recall what we ate).